Bringing the world into the classroom

 Friday, 13/07/2018, 13:07 (GMT+7)

 It is undeniable that digital technology is impacting our lives, every day, every hour, at every level, starting from the individual, to society, to global issues.
-Our children today are born into a new world – a world that is changing with the 4.0 Industrial Revolution.
+Our children today are born into a new world – a world that is changing with technology age.
 To catch up to this trend, one school is starting to show positive “signs” of equipping its students with the knowledge and skills necessary to keep up with the momentum of the revolution.

 Using Microsoft apps, students in class 4B2, Vinschool Primary can interact with Anthony Salcito – Microsoft’s Vice President for Worldwide education.